TeoTodorov16/React-Task-/README.md

 - I'm still trying to find my style, but I definitely lean toward plain .css with strict naming like component wrappers ect ect.
 Totally game to practice with something different for the project.However I am planning on using styled components in the future (especially if the company require so)

-- The Redirection between the pages is built by the help of React Router - navigation tool
+- Learned and Applied - The Redirection between the pages is built by the help of React Router - navigation tool

+- I used CamelCase because i built this as a practice in my code -  it will ensure that there aren't multiple variables with the same name.

+- I read in the Additional information - ""Settings" page and "Recover password" button are solely with a visual purpose.
+But I couldn't take a hold of myself and did a simple form just to not let the button completely empty and nonfunctioning.

 -

 ## If I had more time I would change this